Last updated: April 8, 2020

 In Chillicothe and at Camp Sherman, the disease spread just as quickly as it did everywhere else.
 Thousands of residents and soldiers were infected in a very short time.
 Approximately 5,686 cases of influenza were documented among Camp Sherman soldiers in 1918.
 1,777 of them were unable to ward off the disease and died.
 Statewide in Ohio, hundreds of thousands of people became infected and tens of thousands died.
 During one week alone in the fall of 1918, 1,541 people were confirmed to have died throughout the state.

 With the high mortality rate at Camp Sherman, The Majestic Theater on 2nd Street in Chillicothe became a temporary morgue.
 Bodies would be "stacked like cordwood" at the theater while it was operated as a morgue.
 Body fluids that were drained during the embalming process ran off into the alley next to the theater giving it the dubious nickname of "Blood Alley."
 Once victims' bodies completed the embalming process, they would be transported by wagon back to the camp so they could be sent back to their hometowns by railway.
 As these wagons made their way through Chillicothe, funeral hymns were played to reflect the somber mood.
 As with all public places in the U.S., meeting places, bars and theaters were closed to try to prevent further spread of the disease.
 All personnel at Camp Sherman were quarantined from Chillicothe as well.

 By summer of 1919, the pandemic would come to an end as the influenza ran its course and the world's population built up an immunity towards it.
 This was a pandemic that the world had never seen the likes of before and hasn't seen the likes since.
-While other strains of influenza have popped up through the years since 1919, the Spanish Influenza Pandemic of 1918 remains the most devastating and deadliest disease that the world has ever seen.
+While other strains of influenza have popped up through the years since 1919, the Influenza Pandemic of 1918 (Spanish Flu) remains one of the most devastating and deadliest diseases that the world has ever seen.